mihaialexandruteodor/TeoMongoText/ReadMe.md

 Getting started:

-✅ Set up a MongoDB Atlas free cluster and a simple database within (I used the AWS server closest to me).
+✅ Set up a MongoDB Atlas free cluster and a simple database named teomongotext, with two collections inside (files and characters).
+I used the AWS server closest to me to host the database.
 Create a user and a connection string for said database

 ✅ Install a Java Development Kit (11 or above recommended) or a Java Runtime Enviorment (8 or above recommended)